thewchan/uxf/py/README.md

 names and (optional) types.
 In all cases a type of `None` signifies that any type valid for the context may be used.

-For complex numbers you could define a _ttype_ such as: `= Complex Real real Imag real`.
+For complex numbers you could define a _ttype_ such as: `=Complex Real:real Imag:real`.
 Then you could include single complex values like `(Complex 1.5 7.2)`, or many of them such as `(Complex 1.5 7.2 8.3 -9.4 14.8 0.6)`.

 For custom types (e.g., enums; or as an alternative to using a _ttype_ for